 - (8) Antimony.
-Some people who drink water containing antimony well in excess of the MCL over many years could experience increases in blood cholesterol and decreases in blood sugar. - (9) Arsenic, Some people who drink water containing assenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer. - (10) Asbestos.
-Some people who drink water containing asbestos in excess of the MCI, over many years may have an increased risk of developing benign intestinal polyps. - (11) Barium.
+Some people who drink water containing antimony well in excess of the MCL over many years could experience increases in blood cholesterol and decreases in blood sugar. - (9) Arsenic.
+Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer. - (10) Asbestos.
+Some people who drink water containing asbestos in excess of the MCL over many years may have an increased risk of developing benign intestinal polyps. - (11) Barium.
 Some people who drink water containing barium in excess of the MCL over many years could experience an increase in their blood pressure. - (12) Beryllium.
-Some people who drink water containing beryllium well in excess of the MCI, over many years could develop intestinal lesions. - (13) Cadmium.
-Some people who drink water containing cadmium in excess of the MCL over many years could experience kidney damage. - (14) Chromium.
-Some people who use water containing chromium well in excess of the MCL over many years could experience allergic dermatitis. - (15) Copper.
-Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively shurt amount of time could experience gastrointestinal distress.
+Some people who drink water containing beryllium well in excess of the MCL over many years could develop intestinal lesions. - (13) Cadmium.
+Some people who drink water containing cadmium in excess of the MCL over many years could experience kidney damage.
+(14) Chromium.
+Some people who use water containing chromium well in excess of the MCL over many years could experience allergic - dermatitis.

+(15) Copper Copper is an essential putrient, but some popula who dried water agreement in excess of the MCL over many years could experience allergic - (15) Copper.
+Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.

 - (16) Cyanide.
 Some people who drink water containing cyanide well in excess of the MCL over many years could experience nerve damage or problems with their thyroid. - (17) Fluoride.
 Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
 Children may get mottled teeth. - (18) Lead.
 Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure. - (19) Mercury (inorganic).
-Some people who drink water containing inorganic mercury well in excess of the MCL over many years could experience kidney damage. - (20) Nitrate, Infants below the age of six munths who drink water containing nitrate in excess of the MCL could become seriously ill and, if untreated, may die.
+Some people who drink water containing inorganic mercury well in excess of the MCL over many years could experience kidney damage. - (20) Nitrate.
+Infants below the age of six months who drink water containing nitrate in excess of the MCL could become seriously ill and, if untreated, may die.
 Symptoms include shortness of breath and blue-baby syndrome. - (21) Nitrite.
 Infants below the age of six months who drink water containing nitrite in excess of the MCL could become seriously ill and, if untreated, may die.
 Symptoms include shortness of breath and blue-baby syndrome. - (22) Selenium.
 Selenium is an essential nutrient.
 However, some people who drink water containing selenium in excess of the MCL over many years could experience hair or fingernail losses, numbness in fingers or toes, or problems with their circulation. - (23) Thallium.
-Some people who drink water containing thallium in excess of the MCL over many years could experience hair loss, changes in their blood, or problems with their kidneys, intestines, or liver,
+Some people who drink water containing thallium in excess of the MCL over many years could experience hair loss, changes in their blood, or problems with their kidneys, intestines, or liver.